 Where are States Today?
-Medicaid and CHIP Eligibility Levels for Children and Non-Disabled Adults as of January 1, 2014
+Medicaid and CHIP Eligibility Levels for Children and Non-Disabled Adults as of April 1, 2014

 While the new minimum eligibility threshold is 133 percent of the FPL, the standard five percentage point of the FPL disregard is included to represent the highest threshold at an individual may be eligible for Medicaid.

 For more information, see: Kaiser Commission on Medicaid and the Uninsured, “The Coverage Gap: Uninsured Poor Adults in States that Do Not Expand Medicaid.”
-October 2013.
+Updated April 2014.